 - Consider the climatic conditions of your new place of residence

 - Research the type of soil in your new area

 - Research some plants that perform well in your new area

 - Think about the space of your new garden and house

 - Think about the fragility of your plants and the conditions necessary for their preparation and packing

-Do not let this discourage you, as you can still take cuttings of your favorite plants and grow them again.
+Do not let this discourage you, as you can still take the cuttings of your favorite plants and grow them again.
 You can give other plants to your friends and family, donate them or sell them.

 Having pictures of your new home and garden is tremendously useful for drawing up a plan and a new garden design.
-Take into account the type of the soil, the climate and the likely conditions – such as wind and frost.
+Take into account the type of soil, the climate, and the likely conditions – such as wind and frost.
 You can also seek professional advice and hire an expert.

 3. Means of transport

 One option is to talk to your transport company about the plants you want to take, the amount of space you will need, and the necessary protection that your plants need for traveling safely.